NuricanOzen/C-Plus-Plus-Studies/README.md

 **My goals for this repository are:**
 - To permanently archive the assignments, exercises, and projects from my courses.
 - To observe my mistakes by reviewing my past work.
-- To track my progress by documenting "what" the code does and "how" it works.

 ---